 May I ask you a very serious question?
 What are you believing in, what are you trusting in to get you to heaven?

 The problem is, too often we are fuzzy at this point.
 One person says, "I've made peace with God."
 That's not the point.
+This is.
 Has He made peace with you?
 Another says, "I'm okay with God."
 But the issue is, are you sure He's okay with you?
 There's only one way for a sinner to be right with God.
-It's through Jesus Christ.
-For the gift of God, like all gifts, must be received.
+It's through the gift, Jesus Christ.
+And this gift, like all gifts, must be received.